Menu

 Written by Curt Harler

 The Nittany Lions football team will hold its annual Blue-White inter-squad game on Saturday, April 13, 2024.
 Admission is free.
-A group of Alumni Blue Band members will provide music and excitement for the crowd.
+A group of Alumni Blue Band members will provide music and excitement for the A&A Tailgate crowd.
 Bring your horn and get a preview of Coach Franklin’s 2024 squad.
 Find all the details on our event calendar.

 • 31 Jan 2024 5:05 AM | Anonymous

 The 2023 Homecoming Parade’s “Most Enthusiastic Award” went to the Penn State Alumni Blue Band.
-ABBA President Randy Seeley (left) displays the certificate which came with a cash award.
+ABBA President Randy Seely (left) displays the certificate which came with a cash award.
 Those funds will be donated to the Blue Band’s Legacy Fund.
 Joining Randy at the post-parade presentation, and still exuding enthusiasm, were Curt Harler and Scott Anderson.

 three alumni band members holding certificate and smiling